proebrock/lighthouse/demo/README.markdown

 ![](images/images.png)

-And of course the point cloud
+And of course the colored point cloud

 ![](images/pcl.png)